brigadecore/brigade/docs/content/topics/ingress.md

 on to the Kubernetes cluster hosting Brigade.
 Note that you may also opt to install/manage the server via the corresponding Helm chart.
 Check out the
 [Helm Install Instructions](https://linkerd.io/2/tasks/install-helm/) for further details.

-### Upgrading Brigade
+### Integration with Brigade

-Next, we'll upgrade the Brigade Helm release(s) so that Linkerd can watch the services we're interested in monitoring.
+Linkerd's term for integration with a given service is injection.
+Note that the [inject CLI docs](https://linkerd.io/2/reference/cli/inject/) show how to inject
+Linkerd globally on a namespace.
+For Brigade, we don't wish to do so, as the namespace it is deployed in will surely consist of a large number of Brigade Job pods.
+Since injection means a Linkerd sidecar container will be attached to all pods, and owing to how Kubernetes currently works, this would prevent said Jobs from ever terminating.

+We only wish to inject Linkerd into Brigade's long-running components - and for this example we're most interested in the components that receive external requests: the
+Brigade API server and Kashti (with gateways mentioned a little later).

 Wiring up Linkerd is as simple as attaching an annotation (`linkerd.io/inject: enabled`) to each pod we're interested in.
-Here, we add the annotations to the Brigade API server and Kashti, `via the Helm upgrade command:
+Here, we add the annotations to the Brigade API server and Kashti, via a Helm release upgrade (or install, if no release currently exists):

 ```
 helm upgrade --install brigade-server brigade/brigade \